axibase/atsd/rule-engine/functions-utility.md

 ```

 Converts input object `a` to floating-point number.
 If `a` is `null` or an empty string, the function returns `0.0`.
-If `a` cannot be parsed as a number, the function returns `Double.NaN`.
+If `a` cannot be parsed as a number, and neither of the aforementioned criteria are met, the function returns `Double.NaN`.

 Value table: